About the Dr Pepper Museum

 Built in 1906 by architect Milton Scott, the Artesian Manufacturing and Bottling Company was the first building dedicated to the manufacturing of Dr Pepper.
 Creating a Dr Pepper Museum was the vision of a few devoted enthusiasts of both Dr Pepper and its history.
-The Artesian Manufacturing and Bottling Company became the Dr Pepper Museum in 1989, then the Dr Pepper Museum and Free Enterprise Institute in 1997.
+The Artesian Manufacturing and Bottling Company became the Dr Pepper Museum in 1989.
 Today it is the Museum’s largest artifact and a tribute to the imagination and talent that fueled Dr Pepper’s success throughout the years.

-The Dr Pepper Museum includes the original 1906 bottling plant, a newly renovated courtyard and parking lot, and the historic Kellum-Rotan building.
+The Dr Pepper Museum includes the original 1906 bottling plant, the historic Kellum-Rotan building, a courtyard that connects the two buildings, and two dedicated parking lots.
 The Kellum-Rotan building was built in the 1880s, making it one of the oldest buildings remaining in downtown Waco.
-It is currently used to house the Museum’s collection and in the future will house the Museum’s administrative offices and additional exhibits.
 Both the Dr Pepper Museum and the Kellum-Rotan building are excellent examples of important American architecture and accurately preserved structures.

 The Dr Pepper Museum holds one of the finest collections of soft drink memorabilia in the world.
 The items are not just Dr Pepper-related.
 All soft drink brands are welcome at the Dr Pepper Museum!
 From Pepsi-Cola to Kickapoo Joy Juice, the collections are a resource for information about the entire soft drink industry.
 The Dunagan Archives, soft drink related publications, audio-visual media, both the Dr Pepper Company and Dr Pepper Museum annals, and numerous original photographs are contained in the archival collections.
 The Dr Pepper Museum is frequently called upon to open the collections and archives to academic research, the motion picture and television industry, exhibition and graphic designers, and other museums making it a treasured public resource.